wdi-sg/project-1/README.md

 For more accuracy, SAT (Separating Axis Theorem) can be used between convex polygons, but for simplicity purposes, the fishes are assumed to be rectangles.
-<addr> Collision detection was improved by setting the interval to detect every 100ms.
+'<addr>' Collision detection was improved by setting the interval to detect every 100ms.

 ---